Invasive Non Native Species Surveyor

 - INNS ID (how to identify Himalayan Balsam, Japanese knotweed, giant hogweed)

-In this role you will need to be:
+For this role you need to:

 - Understand basic biosecurity procedures (following training)

-- Interested in INNS
+- Be interested in INNS

 From this role you will: